 It is described as a condition when a man ejaculates a bit sooner than his partner wishes.
 It takes place nearly within a minute of vaginal penetration.
 Both physical and psychological factors can be the cause of premature ejaculation.
 Physical causes include prostate problems, usage of recreational drugs or thyroid problems.
 It is usually due to the overactive or underactive thyroid gland.
 Common psychological causes are depression, stress, relationship problems and anxiety regarding sexual performance.
 Treatments available for premature ejaculation include behavioral technique, oral medications, pelvic floor exercises, usage of condoms and proper counseling.
 (8)

 2. Delayed Ejaculation:

-It is also known as male orgasmic disorder and is classified into two sections:
+It is also known as male orgasmic disorder and is classified in to two sections (9):

 - Experiencing delay before ejaculation